KikeCR/KikeCR/README.md

 ### 🔭 Currently focused on

-Exploring how AI agents and LLM tooling reshape day-to-day engineering — building with them, not just talking about them.
+Exploring how AI agents and LLM tooling reshape day-to-day engineering, building with them, not just talking about them.

 ### 💼 Experience